Architectural Control Approval

 Beautification and Grounds Awareness Program

-- Home exterior clean, neat and in good repair.
+- Home and garage exterior clean, neat and in good repair.

 - Lawn cut, edged and fertilized regularly and shrubbery trimmed and groomed.